Artemisia (Cimarosa)

 Artemisia is the last opera of Domenico Cimarosa.
 The libretto, in three acts, is by Count Giovanni Battista Colloredo.
-Cimarosa died on 11 January 1801 before writing the music to Act III; the first performance, given at the Teatro La Fenice in Venice on 17 January 1801, also included interpolations by other hands in the first two acts.
+Cimarosa died on 11 January 1801 before writing the music to Act III; with the first performance given at the Teatro La Fenice in Venice on 17 January 1801.
+It also included interpolations by other hands in the first two acts.